 Then I moved to Dublin.
 Then I saw this package tour Finn McCools is doing.
-EUR 45 per person for a tour from Dublin, including entrance to the Titanic, plus the Giant’s Causeway and Dark Hedges.
+A tour from Dublin, including entrance to the Titanic, plus the Giant’s Causeway and Dark Hedges.

-So a normal Giant’s Causeway tour, the cheapest you can find in the market, would be around EUR 40.
+So a typical Giant’s Causeway tour, the cheapest you can find in the market, would be around EUR 50.
 And it would be one of those that do not have a guide.
 They only pick you up in Dublin, then drop you off at the Causeway.
 It is actually more like a transfer from Dublin to Giant’s Causeway.
-Public transport to Giant’s Causeway, same thing, around EUR 40.
+Public transport to Giant’s Causeway, same thing, around EUR 50.

 So when I saw that this day trip includes the Titanic museum fee and Giant’s Causeway, I decided to give it a go.
 Also, I had to pick up some post from my old house in Belfast anyway.
 On this tour, I would have around 1 hour in Belfast, which is perfect.
 Belfast is so small I can just walk to my old house from the Belfast City Hall.

 Anyway, so I went on this tour.
 Pick up from Parnell Square at 7:15am.
 Easy spot to find in Dublin.
 Good starting time as well.

 I was planning to just sleep my way through to Belfast.
 It is, after all, two hours from Dublin to Belfast.
 But the guide started talking, telling us about the Troubles, the legends, St Patrick, Irish and British and this and that.
 I didn’t even realize it had been two hours.
 Time just flew.